$Z_3$ and $(\times Z_3)^3$ symmetry protected topological paramagnets: Symmetries of the boundary model and its conformal properties

-Our DMRG studies of the edge Hamiltonian present strong evidence that this edge theory is indeed gapless.
-Fig.~\ref{fig-2} shows the excitation gap, namely the difference between the energy of the first excited state and the ground state plotted versus the chain size $N$.
-As we see, the finite-size gap is steadily decreasing, and the appropriate fit made with a precision $10^{-2}$ gives \bea \Delta_N= \frac{2 \pi\; 1.324}{N} + {\cal O}(10^{-2}). \ena Here, according to Ref.~\cite{Cardy-1984}, the number $x_N=1.324$ is the conformal dimension of the operator concerned with the corresponding excitation.
-In particular, Fig.2 shows that the lowest position among various curves has the curve with $\lambda=\frac{\lambda_2}{\lambda_1} =\frac{\lambda_3}{\lambda_1}=1$, which means that upon departing from the critical self-dual point, we are getting a finite excitation gap.
-Thorough numerical and analytical studies are needed to determine the energy gap with better precision and the central charge of the model, which is a matter of our subsequent analyses.
+In order to see if the derived boundary Hamiltonian supports gapless excitations and conformal symmetry, we will start with the analysis of the spectrum of the low-energy excitations.
+The result of our DMRG simulations of the edge Hamiltonian presents strong evidence that this edge theory is indeed gapless.
+The DMRG study of closed, periodic chains corresponding to our edge model required much more computational resources than open chains.
+This is because the time and capacity for calculating a given length and achieving the desirable precision on closed chains are much larger than on open chains.
+Therefore, we calculated open chains to get high-precision results using our present computing infrastructure.
+Fig.~\ref{fig-2} shows the excitation gap, namely the difference between the energy of the first excited state and the ground state plotted versus the chain size $N$ for various values of $\lambda$.
+Our simulation shows that the finite-size gap steadily decreases upon increasing $N$.
+In particular, Fig.\ref{fig-2} shows that the lowest position among various curves has the curve with $\lambda=\frac{\lambda_2}{\lambda_1} =\frac{\lambda_3}{\lambda_1}=1$, which suggests that upon {\em departing} from the critical self-dual point, we are getting a finite excitation gap and thus entering into a massive phase.
+The appropriate fit for the lowest curve simulated at the critical point with $\lambda=1$ presented in Fig.\ref{fig-gap-5} with a precision $10^{-2}$ yields \bea \Delta_N= \frac{2 \pi\; 0.66625}{N} + {\cal O}(10^{-2}). \ena Here, according to Refs.~\cite{Cardy-1984,Cardy-1986}, the number $x_N={0.66625} \simeq \frac{2}{3}$ is the conformal dimension of the scaling operator concerned with the correlation length.
+In the next three subsections, we will present a detailed discussion of the corresponding primary fields with such dimensions in the conformal field theory that corresponds to the thermodynamic limit of our edge Hamiltonian.